Scenic Hudson Land Trust: Prioritizing Lands in Light of Sea Level Rise

 Outcomes and Conclusions

-Scenic Hudson is actively incorporating multiple climate change considerations into all aspects of the organization’s activities.
-They are conserving properties along the Hudson River to buffer future sea level rise impacts, engaging with the public through education and outreach projects to encourage low-carbon development patterns, and engaging with policymakers to update coastal management regulations in anticipation of more frequent flooding and sea level rise.
+Scenic Hudson is actively incorporating climate change into all aspects of their activities.
+They are conserving properties along the Hudson River to buffer future sea level rise impacts, engaging with the public through education and outreach projects, promoting smart renewable energy siting, and generating and sharing science-based practices to help communities and farmers become more resilient to climate impacts.

 One thing that has been essential to their success has been partnerships with local and state governments and other NGOs.
-Communication with partners has reduced project redundancy and has increased funding coordination.
-The Hudson Valley has the added benefit of having some world class research institutes nearby that have acted as local sources of information and knowledge.
-Scenic Hudson would like to have access to high resolution LIDAR data for the region, a sediment transport model of the river, and a high resolution bathymetric map of the river and corresponding bay.
+Communication with partners has reduced project redundancy and increased funding coordination.
+The Hudson Valley has the added benefit of having some world class research institutes that have acted as local sources of information and knowledge.

-Feifel, K. (2010).
-Scenic Hudson Land Trust: Prioritizing Lands in Light of Sea Level Rise [Case study on a project of the Scenic Hudson].
-Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/scenic-hudson-land-trust-prioritizing-...
-(Last updated April 2010)
+Feifel, K. (2020).
+Scenic Hudson Land Trust: Helping the Hudson River Valley Adapt to Climate Change [Case study on a project of the Scenic Hudson].
+Version 2.0.
+Product of EcoAdapt’s State of Adaptation Program.
+(Last updated June 2020)